blokin/rolling_softres/README.md

 ### Technical

 This project started as a Bash script and SQL database.
-I have modified it to be useable via the web using PHP, but I am a beginner at PHP and was thrown together rather quickly as a functional proof of concept.
-It is not perfect by any means.
+I have modified it to be useable via the web using PHP, but I haven't had time to make it look nice.

 What this does: